romibi/Scrap-Packed-Explorer/README.md

 ---

 ### Remove
-Removes file or folder from given archive.
+Removes a file or folder from the given archive.

 | Option                   | Description
 |--------------------------|--------------------------------------------------------------------------------------------------------|